 - Publishing Notice of Formation,

 Before creating a New York LLC, you need to decide on a name for your company.
 The name needs to contain the words “Limited Liability Company,” or the abbreviations “LLC” or “L.L.C.”
 It also needs to be distinctive enough to differentiate it from other Companies formed or registered in New York.

-There are a few words and phrases that cannot be used, including “corporation,” “partnership,” “chamber of commerce,” and “state police.”
+There are a few words and phrases that cannot be used as part of the name of a NY LLC, including “corporation,” “partnership,” “chamber of commerce,” and “state police.”
 To use words such as “bank,” “exchange,” “blind” or “institute,” or similar or related words, the respective permissions of the superintendent of financial services, attorney general, department of social services, or the commissioner of education must be obtained.
 Section 204 of the New York Limited Liability Company Law contains a full list of prohibited and restricted terms.

-Once you’ve decided on a name, you will need to check to see if the name has already been used.
+Once you’ve decided on a name for your LLC, you’ll need to check to see if the name has already been used.
 The quickest way to do so is to use New York’s Corporation and Business Entity Database.
 But be aware that it is not updated every day.
 The Department of State charges $5 for a current name search, but running one is usually not practical.

 If there is a concern that the name you want will be taken before the Articles of Organization is filed, you can request the Department of State to reserve the name for 60 days for $20 by filing an Application for Reservation of Name.